fortunab/workflow/README.md

 https://git-scm.com/download/win

-After installation, open a new terminal and verify Git:
+After installation, open a new terminal and verify Git in PowerShell:

 ```powershell
 git --version